ahmadzakirhanif08/sanber_tokoGolang/readme.md

 ### 4.1.
 Prerequisites

 * Go **1.21+**
-* PostgreSQL server running locally or via Docker
+* PostgreSQL running locally or via Docker
 * An API testing tool like **Postman** or **Insomnia**.

 ### 4.2.
 Setup Steps